codingDude77/codingDude77/README.md

 Hello there.
-I an Kevin the programmer interested with Php.
+I am Kevin, a programmer mainly dealing with Php.
 Find me on kevinkimanthi78@gmail.com